 Sec.
 507.5.7.1 Signing of water sources and fire department connections.
-The fire code official may require fire hydrants and fire department connections to be identified.
-Fire hydrants may be identified by a reflectorized blue marker and fire department connections may be identified by a reflectorized green marker, with a minimum dimension of 3 inches, in the center of the travel lane adjacent the water source, or by other methods approved by the fire code official.
+The fire code official shall require fire hydrants and fire department connections to be identified.
+Fire hydrants shall be identified by a reflective blue marker and fire department connections shall be identified by a reflective green marker, with a minimum dimension of 3 inches, in the center of the travel lane adjacent the water source, or by other methods approved by the fire code official.